 By Marion Bunch, Rotarians for Family Health and AIDS Prevention (formerly RFFA)

-World AIDS Day 1 December holds special meaning to me.
+Fighting AIDS is personal for me.
 I lost my second born child, Jerry, to AIDS early in the American epidemic (1994).
 At that time, the disease was so stigmatizing, I felt quite lonely not being able to discuss Jerry’s illness with anyone outside my family.
 I never thought I’d do anything about it until one day, three years after his death, I felt a tap on the shoulder and a voice in my ear said “mom, get up and get going, you haven’t done anything, and it’s been three years.”

 It was an epiphany of a moment that completely altered the course of my life.